popularowl/cloud-squirrels/jenkins/jenkins-setup-docker-terraform/Readme.md

 # Automated Jenkins setup with Docker and Terraform

-This is source code used for Jenkins tutorials on [Popularowl](https://www.popularowl.com).
+Source code in this repository is used for set of Jenkins tutorials on [Popularowl](https://www.popularowl.com).

 * [Installing, configuring and running JenkinsCI server](https://www.popularowl.com/blog/installing-configuring-jenkinsci-nginx)
 * [Automating Jenkins install and configuration with Docker and Terraform](https://www.popularowl.com/jenkins/automating-jenkins-install-docker-terraform)